cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   solved so [see chapter 4.5.b)], and
 - when a new installation is done, the user-individual keys are not overwritten.

-You can enforce the old behaviour if you set the registry entry HKEY_CURRENT_USER\Software\CrypTool\Settings\UserKeyStore\UseUserKeyStore to the value ‘0’ (this registry variable is visible after the first call of CrypTool).
+You can enforce the old behavior if you set the registry entry HKEY_CURRENT_USER\Software\CrypTool\Settings\UserKeyStore\UseUserKeyStore to the value ‘0’ (this registry variable is visible after the first call of CrypTool).